A commercially important property of lime is its ability to form solutions with silicates.

 When lime is heated with silica sand (SiO2) and sodium carbonate (Na2CO3), a solution is formed that does not crystallize when cooled.
 Instead, it hardens to an amorphous, clear and nearly colorless solid - namely, glass.

 Because it is a mixture and not a pure compound, glass does not have a distinct melting point; it gradually softens as it is heated.
 Therefore, it can be molded and blown into many useful shapes.
-The production of container glass from lime is another ancient use of our material.
+The production of container glass from lime is another ancient use of lime.